TheIanAquino/repo-copy/content/index.md

 > **@s0ro_ffs**

-If, for some reason, one of those links do not work, here's my public mobile number, which you can reach out to instead of the embedded Viber, Telegram, Discord, and iMessage links:
+And if, for some reason, one of those links do not work, here's my public mobile number, which you can reach out to instead of the embedded Viber, Telegram, Discord, and iMessage links:

 > **+63 975 683 3648**
 # What about this website?